Merkoba/Meltdown/commands.md

 ### delete

-Remove a specific item of a conversation
+Remove a specific item of a conversation.
+You can use a specific number, or words like 'first' and 'last'

 ---

 ### keep

-Remove all items except this one
+Remove all items except this one.
+You can use a specific number, or words like 'first' and 'last'